 If it’s up to you to provide the photos and backgrounds, where will you get them?
 How will you know if they’ll work with their designs?
 Will you buy a photo credit pack with a stock photo provider and let them choose what to buy?

-If you’re responsible for providing the imagery for your website, you’ll need to add that to the total cost.
-You can purchase image download packages from places like iStockPhoto.com and GettyImages.com.
+If you’re responsible for providing the imagery for your website, you’ll need to add that to the total upfront cost.
+You can purchase images for website design packages from an online store like iStockPhoto.com and GettyImages.com.
 Getty Images charges a bundle for each photo.
 If you’re looking for inexpensive website design, they’re probably out. iStockPhoto charges $33 for 3 photo or background downloads, which works out to be right around $11 per photo credit. (at the time of this writing.)

 The average webpage can take anywhere between 4 & 10 images quite easily.
 It’s a good question to ask ahead of time if images are included.
 It will allow you to see if the inexpensive website design is still a good deal when you add the fees back into the cost.